achadha235/website/CODE_OF_CONDUCT.md

 As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests, and any other activities.

-As a simple guideline we ask that you use the Reasonable Person Principle.
-The reasonable person principle holds that reasonable people strike a suitable balance between their own immediate desires and the good of the community at large.
-It is a principle that asks us to consider the needs of others and to act in a way that is respectful and considerate of those needs.
-It is a principle that asks us to consider the needs of others and to act in a way that is respectful and considerate of those needs.

 We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

 Examples of unacceptable behavior by participants include: